How do I enforce my claims?

 Enforcement of legal compliance in general – administrative penal proceedings

-In addition, any person (i.e. an employee or any other person) gaining knowledge of a lack of compliance with provisions of public law pertaining to employment (e.g. relating to minimum remuneration, working time, workplace safety and health) can report the violation to the District Administration Authority (District Commission, City Magistrate, Magistrate or, in Vienna, the Municipal District Office).
+In addition, any person (i.e. an employee or any other person) gaining knowledge of a lack of compliance with provisions of public law pertaining to employment (e.g. relating to minimum remuneration, working time, workplace safety and health) can report the violation to the administrative authorities.

 Example – payment of less than the minimum wage: